jhap1982/giveituruguay/2011/2011-09-24 - Parque Olímpico Cidade do Rock (Rock In Rio IV), Rio de Janeiro, Brazil/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-Dani California
+6. Dani California
-Under the Bridge
+7. Under the Bridge
-Factory of Faith
+8. Factory of Faith
-Throw Away Your Television
+9. Throw Away Your Television
-Pea
+10. Pea
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-Me and My Friends
+12. Me and My Friends
-Did I Let You Know
+13. Did I Let You Know
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Around the World
+18. Around the World
-Blood Sugar Sex Magik
+19. Blood Sugar Sex Magik
-Give It Away
+20. Give It Away

 ## Notes